jayesh15111988/WeatherServiceDemo/README.md

 ### UI/Automated tests

-I haven't added any UI/Automated tests due to time limitations, but given the extra time, I will write extra tests to verify the E2E app flow
+I haven't added any UI/Automated tests due to time limitations.
+If I have extra time, I will write extra E2E tests to verify the app flow